NACLab/ngc-learn/README.md

 2) Numpy (>=1.20.0)
 3) Tensorflow 2.0.0, specifically, tensorflow-gpu>=2.0.0
 4) scikit-learn (>=0.24.2) if using ngclearn.density (needed for the examples/)

+(Which you can have setup/installed by running `$ pip3 install -r requirements.txt`.)

 Once you have ensured that the above dependencies have been installed, you can then run the setup script at the top of the <code>ngclearn</code> directory